 Targeted scam: technically this is just a subtype of the more general scam concept, but it deserves its own category.
 These mails are specifically crafted and targeted towards a certain e-mail address and may even address you by your real name.
 Their idea is to lure the recipient into buying a service that doesn't actually exist.
 A good example are domain names.
 WHOIS information generally contains a contact e-mail address, which can be easily retrieved by scammers.
 Suppose you are the owner of the domain “www.example.com”.
 The scammer sends a mail to your contact address that starts like “We are a domain name registration center…” and claim that someone else wants to register the same domain name under different suffixes, e.g. “example.hk”.
 The idea is that you can buy those domains instead, avoiding that they are being taken by someone else.
 Of course, the sender of those mails is probably no registrar at all, he'll just take your money and disappear.
 Remember, this is just one example.
 The same can be applied to other scenarios — never underestimate the creativity of the average scammer.
 The trend of spreading your personal information around on ‘social networking’ sites offers many new opportunities to create this kind of ‘targeted scams’.

 Fake stock alerts: this is one of the most puzzling types of spam, because they almost never have any links or addresses inside them.
 They only contain some pseudo investor information, often ‘penny stock alerts,’ but it can be any type of stock report.
-There seem to be two possible goals for this type of mails: 1. make you buy stocks from the advertised company, so that its value rises and the spammer can sell his own stocks for a higher price; 2. harass the company which is mentioned in the stock report (as a respectable company, you don't want to be associated with spam).
+There seem to be two possible goals for this type of mails: 1. ‘pump and dump,’ i.e. make you buy stocks from the advertised company, so that its value rises and the spammer can sell his own stocks at a higher price (leaving you with a loss); 2. harass the company which is mentioned in the stock report (as a respectable company, you don't want to be associated with spam).
 An important message: there's no reason to believe that the stock report was sent by someone who has anything to do with the company mentioned in the stock report.
 Most likely, it wasn't, so do not attack a company unless you can prove that the spam originates from it.
 As with all types of spam, ignoring it is the right reaction.